 Good luck and enjoy this time teaching your child.
 You are making such a difference in their future by investing the time reading with them now.

-Here are a few products that I have found to be helpful in reading with our kids:
+Here are a few products that I have found to be helpful in reading with our children when they were preschoolers: